ISO 27001 Cybersecurity manager guidelines

 - IT professionals looking to enhance their knowledge

-I translate the knowledge and best practice of international standards into common language, to help individuals and organizations improve.
+I translate the knowledge and best practices of international standards into common language, to help people and organizations improve.

-My interests include quality management, information security, business continuity, compliance, occupational health & safety, environmental management, social responsibility, food safety or risk management.
+My interests cover multipled disciplines including quality management, information security, business continuity, compliance management, occupational health & safety, environmental management, social responsibility, project management, food safety or risk management.

 I have started working in the field of standards, auditing and certification in the early 2000s and since then I have participated in hunderds of projects in multiple sectors and disciplines.
 Today I work for RIGCERT, an accredited certification body operating in Europe.

-Since my first course, in 2016, my focus was always on providing the essential subjects and themes, so that you can get the important information in a concentrated form.
+Since my first course, in 2016, my focus has been to extract the key ideas and concepts from standards and to give you all important information in a concentrated form.
 For some of the subjects I teach, I collaborate with experts who help me offer value in every course that I create.